 If I sign my camper up for multiple sessions of the same camp will each week be different?

-No, each session of each camp within the same age range will use the same curriculum.
+No, each of our camps has a set curriculum for the summer.
 This means that a camper signing up for multiple weeks of the same camp within the same summer will experience the same crafts, games, and lessons week-to-week.
-(For example, Animal Adventures 1-2 curriculum stays the same for the whole summer) However, the animal interactions may change week-to-week.
+(For example, Camp ARF 1-2 curriculum stays the same for the whole summer) However, the animal interactions may change week-to-week.
 While some campers find it harder to stay engaged when repeating a session, we have also received feedback from previous campers that they have still enjoyed multiple weeks of camp.

 Will my child interact with ARF animals?